 We want our children to become functioning adults who can make a significant contribution to society using the highly valued skills that mathematics develops.

-To achieve this, we draw upon a range of resources such as Maths No Problem, Lancashire and Suffolk grids for learning and Nrich.
-We feel we can help the children to develop their fluency, reasoning and problem solving across our mathematics curriculum.
+To achieve this, we draw upon a range of resources such as White Rose, Maths No Problem and Nrich.
+Using these resources, we help children to develop their fluency, reasoning and problem solving across our mathematics curriculum.

 Our aim is to inspire children by giving them a lively sense of interest and enjoyment in mathematics, with an understanding of its practical and creative use in everyday life.